ekameleoon/vegas-js/README.md

 **Note** : You can use the two options **--match** and **--reporter** in the unit tests gulp task.

 The **--reporter** option define the unit test result rendering in the terminal with the values : 'spec', 'dot', 'landing', 'dot', 'nyan', 'list'.
-By default the 'spec' value is defined.
+By default the 'spec' value is used.

 ```
 #!shell